 More often than not, your customers will make a callback because their problems weren’t addressed adequately on their first call.

 As you can probably imagine, these callbacks can spell all sorts of problems for your business.
 Not only will your operation costs increase, but so will your call volume.

-It’s because of this that contact center companies are keen on improving their team’s performance towards their First Call Resolution metric.
+It’s because of this that contact center companies like outsourced customer support in the Philippines are keen on improving their team’s performance towards their First Call Resolution metric.

 When their teams are doing great in their FCR performance, they’ll inadvertently be able to avoid more callbacks, leading to them having reduced operational costs, and them being able to take on more clients.

 When FCR as a metric is given priority in a company, their customers end up feeling more valued, appreciated, and treated with more respect.
 Simply because the customer service team’s action plans and the way they diagnose the caller’s problems are geared towards giving the callers an immediate solution to their problems, and one with longevity at that.